Outline

 Functions of the Media Team

-Typically, the Media team is responsible for making sure that media related needs are addressed.
-A few
+Typically, the Media team is responsible for making sure that media related needs are adressed.

 1. Sound System – Accommodating any sound needs (microphones, speakers, instrument, etc.)